Property Investment Return

-Communication skills are an over-looked but critical part of property management.
+Communication skills and ability to multi-task are over-looked but critical skills in property management.
 Strong communication skills for both the Lessor-Manager and the Tenant-Manager relationship ensures lower arrears, defaults and ultimately reduced tribunal costs.
-Difficult situation and personalities are a big part of the job!
+Difficult situations and personalities are a big part of the job!

 Other skills and traits you should look for in a Property Manager are:

 • Negotiation skills

 • Mature approach- to never take personally any of the tense situations we find ourselves in

 • Ability to juggle and prioritise multiple tasks

 • Understanding of both investor and tenant needs and ways of thinking

 You can see that the skill set required to be an excellent Property Manager is actually quite extensive.